 How about saying, “Hey.
 I didn’t do everything.
 But I did enough, and I’m pleased with what I accomplished”.
 Not only will that make you feel better about yourself, it will motivate you to get more done tomorrow too.Hey, I was imperfect today.
 And I'm cool with that, okay?
 Click To Tweet

 You could spend the rest of your life trying to make amends for things that happened in the past, but you have to realise that a lot of your past was not your fault.
 If your parents made mistakes your parents made mistakes.
 You’re not your parents.
 You’re you.

-You deserve to have the utmost self worth.
+You deserve to have a healthy degree of self worth.
 You’re a unique and valuable individual.

 As the famous William Shakespeare quote goes:“It is not in the stars to hold our destiny, but in ourselves.”
+Click To Tweet

 - Find the motivation to work hard

 - Are able to deal with challenges better